jpillora/node-imdb-sort/README.md

 ### Help Output

 ```
-Organises Movies and TV Shows using IMDB v0.0.4
+Organises Movies and TV Shows using IMDB
 Usage: imdb-sort [options]

 Options:
   -c, --config     Path to 'imdb-sort.json' configuration file        [default: "/Volumes/jpillora/.imdb-sort/config.json"]
   -d, --directory  The directory to scan                              [default: "/Volumes/jpillora/Code/Node/node-imdb-sort"]
   -r, --recursive  Recursive depth (default: current directory)       [default: 1]
   -w, --watch      Watch directory for changes
   -p, --preview    Dry run only (will not move any files)
-  -s, --setup      Setup wizard to create or edit the default config
+  -s, --setup      Setup wizard to create or edit the config
 ```

 *Note: If you specific `-r` without a depth; `3` will be used.